NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 It started with the Life Scope TR (BSM-6000) series monitors in the USA market and gradually adopted officially for International markets.
 These are precise statements.

-We must not lose sight of the fact continued repetitions of an assertion without showing any proof does not make it the truth!
+The continued repetitions of an assertion without offering any proof does not make it the truth!

-This is just assertion without showing any proof
+This is just assertion without offering any proof

 Chip makers need huge demand to justify each of their products, so which chip manufacturer is supplying NIHON KOHDEN the variety of analog chips given the extremely low volume in demand?
 If we were to open up the plug of a Smart Cable, what do we see?
 A small PC board is seen attached to some pins of the yellow plug.

-A small PC Board soldered to some pins of the yellow connection plug
+A small PC Board is soldered to some pins of the yellow connection plug

 The PC board confirms a cheap digital EEPROM chip is being used to code the Smart Cable.